shahrukhqasim/TIES-2.0/README.md

 TIES was my undergraduate thesis, Table Information Extraction System.
 I picked the name from there and made it 2.0 from there.

- This is a repository containing source code for the arxiv paper xxxx.xxxxx ([link](https://www.google.com)).
+ This is a repository containing source code for the arxiv paper 1905.13391 ([link](https://arxiv.org/pdf/1905.13391.pdf)).
 This paper has been accepted into
 ICDAR 2019.
 To cite the paper, use:

 ```